Marla Frazee: On the Morn of Mayfest – Mrs. Biddlebox (1998–2002)

 Following the release of The Seven Silly Eaters, Frazee illustrated many books which increased her popularity.
 In 1998, Frazee illustrated On the Morn of Mayfest written by Erica Silverman.
 After the publication of On the Morn of Mayfest, Frazee's next book was Hush, Little Baby.
 Frazee illustrated the classic folk song in 1999.
 In 2000, Frazee illustrated a book written by Mem Fox.
-Harriet, You'll Drive Me Wild!, deals with Harriet, a little girl who doesn't mean to be pesky but can't help but get in the way of her mother.
-They both do things they wish they hadn't, but their love for each other remains strong.
+Harriet, You'll Drive Me Wild!, deals with Harriet, a little girl who does not mean to be pesky but cannot help but get in the way of her mother.
+They both do things they wish they had not, but their love for each other remains strong.
 Then in 2001, Frazee illustrated Everywhere Babies, a book written by Susan Meyers.
 The book tells babies all the ways their families love them, and the diverse community Frazee created is united by the love for their children.
 After Everywhere Babies, Frazee illustrated Linda Smith's text, Mrs. Biddlebox in 2002.
 Mrs. Biddlebox uses all the ingredients to her bad day (fog, dirt, and sky) to bake a delicious cake.